Cashify Explains Refresh Rate: What Does 60Hz, 90Hz, or 120Hz Mean?

 What is the difference between 60Hz, 90Hz and 120Hz refresh rate?

-Now that you have understood what refresh rate is, we will tell you about the difference between the standard 60Hz panel, 90Hz panel and also a 120Hz refresh rate display.
+Now that you have understood what it is, we will tell you about the difference between the standard 60Hz panel, 90Hz panel and also a 120Hz refresh rate display.

 The difference is basically the way in which these panels refresh content being played on them.
 For instance, the 60Hz refresh rate display got its name on its working mechanism.
-A 60Hz refresh rate display will refresh its content 60 times per second or 60 frames per second in other words.
-Obviously, we can not see the frames being changed since we are capable of seeing 5 frames per second being changed at the most.
+A 60Hz display refreshes its content 60 times per second or 60 frames per second.
+We can’t see the frames changing because we can only see 5 frames per second changing.

-Basically, you need to understand that everything which requires a transition between one frame to the other such as switching between apps, scrolling through the app drawer, browsing the internet and even playing games will feel smoother on panels with the higher refresh rate.
+Basically, you need to understand that everything which requires a transition between one frame to the other such as switching between apps, scrolling through the app drawer, browsing the internet and even playing games will feel smoother on panels.

 What are the downsides of having a higher refresh rate?

-Since we have mentioned above that a higher refresh rate display makes everything look smoother then you must be wondering why every smartphone does not come with a higher refresh rate panel than the current standard of 60Hz.
+Since we have mentioned above that these display makes everything look smoother then you must be wondering why every smartphone does not come with a higher refresh rate panel than the current standard of 60Hz.

 But engineers have now developed 120Hz refresh rate panels with AMOLED technology which means that it is perfect for flagship smartphones.
 This is also the reason why we have seen smartphones come out last year with a 90Hz AMOLED panel since the 120Hz was not available.

-Also, the higher refresh rate panels are known to kill your battery quicker.
+Also, these panels are known to kill your battery quicker.
 As we mentioned, the smartphone refreshes 90 times or 120 times per second which is much quicker than 60 times so it will take a toll on the battery as well.

 Thus, companies were preferring the 90Hz refresh rate panel because it didn’t consume too much battery life compared to 60Hz panels and was noticeably smoother.
 Now that the 120Hz panels are available, it will be a different case and OEMs will have to increase battery capacity on phones which will make them thicker.